bjomariejay/project-ticket-management-system/project-ticket-management-system/backend/development-guide.md

 we can use 2 ways
-1. pgAdmin 4 and to connect it with this way `postgres://postgres:123@localhost:5432/project_ticket_management` or check .env
+1. pgAdmin 4 and to connect it with this way `postgres://postgres:123@localhost:5432/project_ticket_management` or check .env (port 5432 =  you can check the port in pgAdmin4 and go to dbname > right click then select query tool > run `Show port`).
+   (password 123 = password is encrypted so we cant check the password in pgAdmin4 but can only update the password)
 2. docker file just run docker-compose.yml using command docker-compose up -d